-If you were to offer your child either a candy bar or an apple, which do you think they would choose?
-What if you changed the choice to either crackers and cheese or an apple?
+If you were to offer your child a candy bar or an apple, which do you think they would choose?
+What if you changed the choice to crackers and cheese or an apple?

 The lesson: If you keep food choices healthy, your child is more likely to eat healthy.
 It’s that simple.

 The first step toward encouraging and teaching healthy eating habits is to fill your kitchen with a variety of nutritious foods.
 As you plan meals and snacks, remember:

 - Use the MyPlate food guide.
 When trying to determine how many servings your child needs, ask your doctor or dietitian.
 In general, younger and smaller children need fewer servings than older and bigger children.

 - Include a variety of grains, especially whole grains.